JuanIzquierdoDomenech/Realtime-closest-person-detection-MongoDB/README.md

 In this project, there are two separated parts, the person-detection part and the Flask part, so the steps I follow to 'run' the application are the following:

-1. Make sure MongoDB is running as a service
+1. Make sure MongoDB is running as a service (*e.g.* `brew services list` to check)
-2. Launch the flask server
+2. Launch the flask server (this will also launch the recognition process/window)

 `python flask_server.py`

 If everything works, navigating to *http://127.0.0.1:5000/closest_person* on a browser should give you a numeric value (the value stored in MongoDB)

-3. Launch the person detection script
+<s>3.
+Launch the person detection script</s>

-`python detect_and_write_to_mongo.py
+<s>`python detect_and_write_to_mongo.py
         --prototxt MobileNetSSD_deploy.prototxt.txt
-        --model MobileNetSSD_deploy.caffemodel`
+        --model MobileNetSSD_deploy.caffemodel`</s>

-A small window should open, showing the input from your webcam
+<s>A small window should open, showing the input from your webcam<s>

-4. To validate that everything works, you can either refresh the web browser or perform commands through the `mongo` terminal
+3. To validate that everything works, you can either refresh the web browser or perform commands through the `mongo` terminal

 ## Demo